tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 does not contain any record numbers.
 For instance, a client might receive an EncryptedExtensions message prior to receiving a ServerHello.
-Because it cannot decrypt the EncryptedExtensions, it cannot safely ACK it (as it might be damaged).
+Because it cannot decrypt the EncryptedExtensions, it cannot safely acknowledge it (as it might be damaged).
 If the client does not send an ACK, the server will eventually retransmit its first flight, but this might take far longer than the actual round trip time between client and server.
 Having